planning your visit

 The Bottle & Glass Inn Outdoor Yard Bar

-Serves, from 11.00am-4pm (12noon till 3.00pm on Sunday), a selection of traditional drinks including Black Country Real Ale.
+Serves, from 11.00am-4.00pm (12noon till 3.00pm on Sundays), a selection of traditional drinks, including Black Country Real Ale.
 This outdoor seated area has an accessible toilet accessed with a radar key.

 Workers’ Institute Café

 There are also a number of seasonal outdoors food and drink stalls for visitors to enjoy.
-Picnic and seating areas are located around the museum, and each picnic area will have accessible benches available.
+Picnic and seating areas are located around the museum.
+Each picnic area has accessible benches available.

 To help you make the most of your visit you can download exhibit information sheets.
 These are especially useful for visitors who may have a hearing impairment.
-Click here to download
+Click to download:

 - Bakers Shop (PDF 1400kB)